chenny-l/credit-cards-defaults/README.md

 - Enhanced risk metrics: Extend beyond Value at Risk by incorporating Expected Loss (EL = PD × LGD × EAD) for a more comprehensive risk assessment.

+## Stress Testing

+We want to consider a few additional features before stress testing:

+Before stress testing, we developed some signals as following:

+- **Credit unitilization** = bill amount / total credit balance

+  High utilization could mean more financial stress.

+- **Payment ratio** = payment amount / bill amount

+  This signals the customer's ability to pay.

+- **Avg Deliquency score** = mean(PAY_0, PAY_2, PAY_3, PAY_4, PAY_5, PAY_6)

+  This calculates the average length of deliquency for the customer in the 6 months.

+- **Balance growth** = bill amount (in September) - bill amount (in September)

+  Detects if a customer's debt is increasing / decreaing from the past 6 months.
+Positive value indicates that the customer is spending more and not paying enough; negative value means the customer spending less or paying down the debt, suggesting healthy financial behaviour.